DegreeWorks FAQs

 Yes.

-Your audit will outline courses needed to meet degree, major, minor, and/or area of emphasis requirements within each specific block.
+Your audit will outline courses needed to meet degree, major, minor, and/or area of emphasis requirements within each specific card.
 You may then use this information to discuss your plan with your academic advisor.

 Please ask your advisor for assistance.
 The first step is to clarify what information you believe is wrong.
 These are the most common problems and courses of action: